Street Medicine

 Additionally, we prioritize patients for available housing and actively work with partners to enhance community housing resources.

-Munson is investing $300,000 over the next two years (through 2025) to support the program's growth and sustainability.
-This funding will allow for a dedicated coordinator to enhance the program's reach and impact.
+* Munson invests $150,000 annually to support the program’s growth and sustainability.
+This funding allows a dedicated coordinator to enhance the program’s reach and impact.
 Learn more.